SamsungGalaxyPlayer/privacyguides.org/docs/dns.md

 ![NextDNS logo](assets/img/dns/nextdns.svg){ align=right }

 **NextDNS** is a customizable DNS service which lets you block security threats, unwanted content, and advertisements on a DNS level.
+They offer a fully functional free plan for limited use.

 [:octicons-home-16: Homepage](https://nextdns.io){ .md-button .md-button--primary }
 [:octicons-eye-16:](https://nextdns.io/privacy){ .card-link title="Privacy Policy" }